jaanga/terrain-r2/cookbook/readme.md

 ## Generally

-Current development and testing based on Windows 8.1 and Chrome.
-Files edited using Notepad++.
+Current development and testing based on Windows 8.1 and the Gogle Chrome browser.
+Files are edited using Notepad++.

-Scripts appear to work on FireFox and IE on Windows, but not thoroughly investigated
+Scripts appear to work on FireFox and IE on Windows, but operation on these browsers is not yet thoroughly investigated on a regular basis.

 Scripts appear to work on Google Nexus 6 and iPhone 6.